CivilKen/MNIST-data/README.md

 # MNIST-data
-Use both multi-layer perceptron and convolutional neural network to classify mnist data, and compare their results.
+Use both multi-layer perceptron and convolutional neural network(both py and ipnb files) to classify mnist data, and compare their results.